amandamurrizi/CS326-Semester-Project/README.md

 - Ensures the final product meets all project requirements and specifications.
 - Responsible for final debugging and troubleshooting.
 - Works alongside Yana to implement all health-related features in the application.

+- Issues to Work On:

+UI design for Achievement Implementer
+Data design for Achievement Implementer
+Team role introduction